HELA PRODUCTS

 Cell Pellets

-Cell pellets are prepared by low speed centrifugation, rinsed with phosphate-buffered saline, snap frozen in liquid nitrogen and stored at -85°C. The cell pellets are not prepared in aseptic conditions and are not intended to be used as seed for a new culture.
+Cell pellets are prepared by low speed centrifugation of cell culture supensions, they are rinsed with phosphate-buffered saline, snap frozen in liquid nitrogen and stored at -85°C. The cell pellets are not prepared in aseptic conditions and are not intended to be used as seed for a new culture.

 Nuclei

-Nuclei are prepared by low speed centrifugation, rinsed with phosphate buffer saline.
+Nuclei are prepared from cells rinsed with phosphate buffer saline by low speed centrifugation.
 After exposure to hypotonic buffer, nuclei are separated from cytoplasm and membrane using dounce and centrifugation.
 Nuclei are then snap frozen in liquid nitrogen and stored at -85°C.

 Nuclear Extracts